-Blended Malts are becoming a regular feature of the whisky industry.
-Not to be confused with blended scotch, which contains both malt whisky and spirit distilled from other grains, blended malts are made by combining a number of single malts from different distilleries.
+Blended Malts are fast becoming commonplace in the modern day whisky marketplace.
+Not to be confused with blended scotch, which contains both malt and grain whisky, a blended malt is made by combining a number of single malts from different distilleries.
 Still a blend yes, but without any so-called ‘inferior’ grain whisky.

-Adopting a rather unique approach to their products, each Wemyss release is named for it’s character, like The Hive, Spice King and Peat Chimney.
-In addition to this core range, special editions are released in one-off limited edition batches, the latest of which, is Kiln Embers.
+Adopting a rather unique approach to their products, each Wemyss release is named for it’s character as opposed to its point of origin.
+A core range of blended malts known as The Hive, Spice King and Peat Chimney are supplemented with occasional limited edition releases, the latest of which is Kiln Embers.

-Released in 2015 to celebrate the companies 10th anniversary, Kiln Embers relies heavily on malts from Islay.
+Released in 2015 to celebrate the families 10th year in the industry, Kiln Embers relies heavily on malts from Islay.
 Bottled at 46% and un chill-filtered, it is available in the UK for £40 – £45.

 Smell: Smoke and Ash which leap out the glass.
 Rather like a damp, dying campfire.
 There’s also Honey, Orange and Lemon, Biscuit and Pastry – Apple Pie even.

 Taste: There’s a lovely silky texture on the palate with Orange and Caramel, lots of Pepper and that Smoke and Ash again with a large helping of Liquorice.

 Value for Money: For around £40 this is a great buy.
 As the price of some single malts get higher and customers pay more for younger and younger whisky, blended malts like this represent great value for money.